Explore the two faces of the vibrant Alexandria Waterfront.

 Popular stops include the Citadel of Qaitbay, Bibliotheca Alexandrina, Abu al-Abbas al-Mursi Mosque, the Corniche promenade, and the local seafood restaurants near the harbor.

-What should I wear when visiting Alexandria?
+What should I wear when visiting the city?

 Light clothing works best for the warm weather, although comfortable walking shoes are very important.
 If you plan to visit mosques, modest clothing that covers shoulders and knees is recommended.

-Is there a beach near Alexandria Port?
+Is there a beach near the port?

 There are beaches along the coastline, although most are better for views and relaxing than swimming.
 Some nearby beach clubs and hotels offer cleaner private beach access.

-What food should I try in Alexandria?
+What food should I try here?

 Fresh seafood is the city’s specialty.
 Grilled fish, shrimp, calamari, hummus, falafel, and traditional Egyptian desserts are all popular choices near the waterfront.